-There are 2 factors that will determine how many reps you can do:
+There are two factors that will determine how many reps you can do:

 If your 50 pounds overweight, it will be very difficult to perform a single rep – unless you’re strong as a bull.
 A good combination approach would be to get very close to your lean body weight, and improve your strength at the same time as outlined below.

 The muscle groups worked during this exercise: